Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 One of the goal of this project is also to gather all the knowledge acquired throughout the year.
 With that in mind, you will be asked to create your very **first mini API**.

 * Your Go routes must either be :
-  * "*Public Route*": A Route that present HTML content via a static html page using `http` golang package with `http.ServeFile` function.
+  * "*Public Route*": A Route that present HTML content via a static html page using `http` golang package with `http.ServeFile` function. (basically a route that serves a template in golang)
   * "*Private*" Route: A Route that performs an action on the database or retrieves data.
 Then it returns a result in the response of the route *(ResponseWriter)*
   <br><br>
 * Your JavaScript will then:
   * Call the privates routes with the `fetch` function, specifying the method and maybe the params you want to pass to your route.
   * When the route has responded, it will display the data on the page.
-(You can use [handleBars library](https://handlebarsjs.com/) to help you display the data dynamically)
+(Theses responses will be displaye dynamically)

-**Example**
+**Example to call private route in JS**
 ``` javascript
 fetch("/golangRouteName", {
   method: "POST", // or GET